DengPingFan/Inf-Net/README.md

     - When training is completed, the images with pseudo labels will be saved in `./Dataset/TrainingSet/LungInfection-Train/Pseudo-label/`.

 1. Train

+    - Now we have prepare the weights (`Inf-Net_pseudo_99.pth`) that is pre-trained on 1600 images with pseudo labels.
+    Note that these valuable images/labels can promote the performance and stability of training process, because of ImageNet pre-trained models are just design for general object classification/detection/segmentation tasks initially.

     - Firstly, turn off the semi-supervised mode (`--is_semi=False`) and turn on the flag of whether use pseudo labels (`--is_pseudo=True`) in the parser of `MyTrain_LungInf.py` and modify the path train data to the pesudo-label repository (`--train_path='Dataset/TrainingSet/LungInfection-Train/Pseudo-label'`).
 Just run it.